Seagate/cortx/doc/CORTX on JBOD.rst

 LDAP Replication
 ----------------
 This section consists of the prerequisites and procedure associated with the ldap replication.
+The procedure below must be performed on all the 3 nodes.

 Prerequisite
 ^^^^^^^^^^^^